zorael/kameloso/README.md

      you | I am a fish
      you | s/fish/snek/
 kameloso | you | I am a snek
-     you | !addquote you This is a quote kameloso | Quote saved.
-(1 on record) you | !quote you kameloso | you | This is a quote you | !note OfflinePerson Why so offline? kameloso | Note added.
+     you | !addquote kameloso I am a snek kameloso | Quote saved.
+(1 on record) you | !quote kameloso kameloso | kameloso | I am a snek you | !note OfflinePerson Why so offline? kameloso | Note added.
      you | !seen OfflinePerson